marleneffsilva/DSBA-Exercices/README.md

 This is a compilation of the code made during the module "Explore Data Analysis"
 # Exercice 3 : Ms Power BI Exercices
-This is the final exercice created in the module "Analyzing & Visualizing Data"
-# Exercice 4 : Applied Practice Module
-People Analytics - Analysis of a Performance and Recruitment Framework developed and used by a data driven company (real data).
+This is the final exercice created in the module "Analyzing & Visualizing Data" WIP---# Exercice 4 : Applied Practice Module WIP---People Analytics - Analysis of a Performance and Recruitment Framework developed and used by a data driven company (real data).